‘Multiple teams’ reportedly inquiring about Earl Thomas, but will that change anything with the Seahawks?

 Thomas remains on a reserve/did not report list and does not count against roster limits, and he can stay there until he shows up.

-The Seahawks appear totally fine with that idea knowing that Thomas has to report by at least the 10th week, but maybe a little earlier, if he wants to avoid having his contract toll, meaning he’d still be under contract to Seattle in 2019.
+The Seahawks appear totally fine with that idea of knowing that Thomas has to report by at least the 10th week, but maybe a little earlier, if he wants to avoid having his contract toll, meaning he’d still be under contract to Seattle in 2019.

 What also doesn’t appear to be happening are any contract talks between Thomas and the Seahawks, each appearing firm in their positions at the moment — Thomas not wanting to report until he has a new contract, the Seahawks not wanting to give him one.